 We are committed to reducing our environmental impact and improve sustainability across our campusView content

-The University's campuses feature a mosaic of different habitats, including grassland, hedgerows, ponds and woodland.
 As a University, we hold people, the planet and all living things in the highest regard.
 Our strategy commits us to reducing our environmental impact and improving sustainability across the institution.
 Our third strategic priority for 2015 to 2020 is sustain - we are committed to making a positive environmental impact and contributing to a sustainable future.
 This is reflected across the institution – from the curriculum to our estate to the food we serve on campus.
+Read our Sustainability Statement.

 - Social Enterprise Gold Mark 2017

 - British Quality Foundation Sustainable Future Award 2016

 - Green Impact National Award for Innovation and Engagement (Marshall Rose Library) 2016

 - Environment Strategy

 - Carbon Reduction Strategy 2015-30

 - Climate Change Education Strategy

 - Carbon Management Plan Annual Monitoring Report 2015/16